Stamp duty threshold changes coming April 1: What buyers need to know

 On BBC Radio 5 Live in June 2024, Starmer confirmed to a caller that Labour was "not going to renew it” when asked about the stamp duty cut.

-Will this affect house prices?
+Will stamp duty changes affect house prices?

 News Editor Joseph has previously written for Today’s Media and Chambers & Partners, focusing on news for conveyancers and industry professionals.
 Joseph has just started his own self build project, building his own home on his family’s farm with planning permission for a timber frame, three-bedroom house in a one-acre field.
 The foundation work has already begun and he hopes to have the home built in the next year.
 Prior to this he renovated his family's home as well as doing several DIY projects, including installing a shower, building sheds, and livestock fences and shelters for the farm’s animals.
 Outside of homebuilding, Joseph loves rugby and has written for Rugby World, the world’s largest rugby magazine.